brotabrr/Earther/README.md

 - Use the script or any derivative works for commercial purposes (this includes advertisements for servers, YouTube monetization, TikTok promos, Discord promotions, etc.).
 - Claim authorship or misrepresent who made it.
 - Make videos, tutorials, or reposts of this project without my permission.
-- If permission is granted, you must clearly credit me in the title, video, pinned comment, and description, including a link to my GitHub.
+- If permission is granted, you must clearly credit me in the title, video, pinned comment, and/or description, including a link to my GitHub.
 - **I retain the right to revoke permission at any time.**

 ## If You Fail To Follow This I Will Take Legal Action Against You